Backpropagation in hyperbolic chaos via adjoint shadowing: Adjoint shadowing for continuous-time

 The expression in (b) is similar to the discrete-time case but has the extra center direction.
-It is not apriorily clear that the extra center direction assembles well with the other directions, as we state in (c).
+It is not apriorily clear that the extra center direction assembles well with the other directions, as now we have in (c).